 Learn to write clean, well-tested, advanced C# code using industry standard software engineering patterns and Microsoft's new ASP.NET Core framework.

-You will use Visual Studio 2017 to create ASP.NET MVC Core applications and work with Azure to deploy the applications onto a live server.
+You will use Visual Studio Community Edition to create ASP.NET MVC Core applications and work with Azure to deploy applications onto a live server within the cloud.
 The course focuses on fundamental computer science concepts like object-oriented programming, advanced data structures and algorithms, and the foundations of Microsoft’s ASP.NET Core Framework.
+Students will progressively build projects from start to finish following industry best practices and standard agile methodology.

 This course includes career development curriculum to get you ready for your job search, plus job search assistance after graduation.
 The Daytime track is 400 hours total.
 Course hours include lecture, lab, and coworking.

-- Build and contribute to web applications, using an architecture/framework that promotes maintainability, scalability, and collaboration.
+- Build and contribute to web applications, using an architecture and framework that promotes maintainability, scalability, and collaboration.
 These skills will be fully demonstrated during project weeks through their team development of a prototype, adhering to industry best practices and patterns.

-- Participate in a series of career development workshops to build a network, establish a clean online presence, polish a resume, and establish other professional skills.
+- Participating in a series of career development workshops to build a network, establish a clean online presence, polish a resume, and establish other professional skills.

 - Code 301